Saab 9000: Engines

 The 9000 with this LPT engine had the best fuel economy of any large car in the U.S. in 1995.

 The background of the new B204 and re-designed B234 engine was that Saab needed a suitable engine for the upcoming 900 NG.
 Since Saab was always under high-cost pressure, the new B204 were designed to fit both the new Saab 900/2 and the Saab 9000.
 So the new B234 without turbochargers and the B204 without turbochargers and as LPT and FPT were all used in both the 9000 and 900 NG.

 There were two generations of the B234 engine in the 9000, one made from 1990-1993 (called "long block") and the other from 1994 to 1998 (called "short block").
 The later motors had a revised oil sump system, cylinder-head, timing cover, and different bell housing pattern.

 Therefore, over the years three different engine types developed by Saab itself which were available for the 9000: B202/B204/B234 (with the old B202 phased out on all markets from 1994).
 The B204 and B234 both came with and without the turbochargers which additionally split in so called LPT (low pressure turbo) and FPT (full pressure turbo).
 Till 1995, the LPT had the designation "Ecopower" on the cylinder head in some markets.
 From 1996 Saab used this designation "EcoPower" for all turbocharged engines and in general for the Saab turbo concept.
 Both systems used the same Garrett T25 turbocharger with a base boost pressure of 0.4 bar, but the FPT is equipped with a boost control valve that is manipulated by the ECU.
 This allows the boost pressure to be increased as the ECU sees fit.
 Maximum stock boost on a full pressure turbo varies from 0.7 to 1.02 bar depending on the year and transmission.
+The LPT engines had a fixed lower boost pressure (and no boost pressure gauge in the cockpit).

-For 1995 a 210 hp three-litre V6, originating from General Motors and also found on the Opel (and Vauxhall) Omega, was introduced.

-For MY 1996 the name “Ecopower” was now applied to all turbocharged engines regardless of FPT or LPT variants.
+For 1995 a 210 PS three-litre V6, originating from General Motors and also found on the Opel (and Vauxhall) Omega, was introduced.
+For MY 1996 the name "Ecopower" was now applied to all turbocharged engines regardless of FPT or LPT variants.
 The 2.3 litre fuel-injected engine (without turbocharger) was phased out.